The redevelopment of Westhaugh near Alloa has been completed and the site has reopened. All pitches at Westhaugh are currently occupied.

 The redeveloped site will offer 16 pitches, including one pitch adapted for disabled applicants.
 Each pitch provides:

-The site also includes a community building, where Council officers will be available on designated days to provide support, discuss any issues, and assist with reporting repairs.
+The site also includes a community building, where Council officers can provide support, discuss any issues, and assist with reporting repairs.

 Applications are open to individuals who identify as Gypsy/Travellers and are over 16 years of age.